 EVERYTHING WHAT YOU NEED TO KNOW ABOUT FACET JOINT INJECTIONS

-Facet injections are common treatment options for patients of VIP Centers experience back pain and neck pain.
+Facet injections are common treatment options for patients of VIP Medical Group that experience back pain and neck pain.
 Facet joints can become painful due to arthritis of the spine, a back injury, or mechanical stress to the back.
 These injections are administered in and also around facet joints to reduce inflammation and irritation from arthritis pain.